Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

-Fig. \ref{fig:n1_energies} (a) shows the energy spectrum of the electrons at the moment when the acceleration was complete by reaching the maximum allowed energy given by the Eq. (\ref{eq:gmax}).
-The broadband energy spectrum is characteristic for the DLA.
-The charge contained within the beam can be defined as the number of electrons with energies higher than the vacuum limit given by the $\gamma_{vac} \approx a_0^2/2$.
-We obtain 50 nC for $a_0=27$, 30 nC for $a_0=60$ and 30 nC for $a_0=85$ for the channel density $n_e = 0.01~n_c$.
-For the channel density of $0.1~n_c$, the total charge exceeds 100 nC for all laser intensities.
-The time evolution of the maximum electron energy in the simulation is shown in Fig. \ref{fig:n1_energies} (b).
-The maximum energy increases linearly with the propagation distance until saturation and the fastest energy gain is associated with the highest $a_0$.
-This is consistent with the previously derived rate for the energy gain over time $d\gamma / dt \sim a_0 \omega_p /\sqrt{I}$ \cite{jirka2020}.
-The energy increase stops at $\gamma_{\rm{max}}$ as defined by Eq. (\ref{eq:gmax}).
-This has important implications for experiments: there is an optimal acceleration distance which should be matched with the channel length.
-The most energetic electrons oscillate with $y_{\rm{max}}$ around the channel axis, which is visible in Fig. \ref{fig:n1_energies} (c) and (d) that shows the two-dimensional electron histogram in energy and instantaneous distance from the axes.
+The most energetic electrons oscillate with $y_{\rm{max}}$ around the channel axis, which is visible in Fig. \ref{fig:n1_energies} (c) and (d) that shows the two-dimensional electron histogram in energy and instantaneous distance from the axis.
 The figures demonstrate that if the laser pulse is not wide enough to interact with electrons at the optimal transverse distance ($W_0<y_{\rm{max}}$), increasing the width $W_0$ of the laser pulse leads to the increase in electron energy.
+This indicates that the choice of $W_0$ was not optimal for the given $a_0$.
 The maximum energy at the maximum transverse oscillation distance follows the theoretical prediction for both values of $W_0$.
-The highest energies are not located on-axis even though this is the region with the highest intensity because the electrons initially closer to the channel axis have a lower energy limit (a higher laser intensity may help getting to that energy faster, though).
+The highest energies are not located on-axis even though this is the region with the highest intensity because the electrons initially closer to the channel axis have a lower energy limit.
 Such a dependence of maximum energies on the oscillation amplitude consequently results in the forking structure of the phasespace, which is one of the experimental signatures of the DLA \cite{shaw2018}.
 Note that the high-energy electrons close to the $y=0$ in Fig. \ref{fig:n1_energies} (c) are in fact electrons with a high $y_0$ mid-oscillation.